Nafisa-21/Nafisa-21/README.md

 💡 &nbsp;EEE graduate passionate about applying AI and data science to solve engineering problems.\
 🎓 &nbsp;I completed my BSc in Electrical and Electronic Engineering from RUET.\
-🔍 &nbsp;My interests include machine learning, control systems, metamaterials, and data communication.\
+🔍 &nbsp;My interests include Nanomaterials, machine learning, control systems, and data communication.\
 📚 &nbsp;Published research in IEEE and ICCIT, and actively expanding my work in intelligent systems.\
 🤝 &nbsp;Looking for research or industry collaborations in AI, control, or physics-based simulations.\
 ✉️ &nbsp;Reach me at: nafisaanjum9999@gmail.com